Medications and Drugs

 Phenylephrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of codeine, guaifenesin, and phenylephrine is used to treat cough, nasal, and sinus congestion, and to reduce chest congestion caused by upper respiratory infections or the common cold.
+The combination of codeine, guaifenesin, and phenylephrine is used to treat stuffy nose, cough, sinus congestion, and chest congestion caused by allergies, the common cold, or the flu.

-Codeine, guaifenesin, and phenylephrine may also be used for purposes other than those listed in this medication guide.
+Codeine, guaifenesin, and phenylephrine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of codeine, guaifenesin, and phenylephrine (Maxiphen CD, Maxiphen CDX)?